 4. Put it all to work in an actual project

 That's enough of prep work.
 Let's try it out.

 - Start by creating a new project via Projects → New project...

 - Give your project a name, e.g. Vacation planning.

-- Disable all modules but Issue tracking and Calendar.
+- Disable all apps but Issue tracking and Calendar.

 - Select only your Vacation request tracker and nothing else.

 That's it, you're done.
 Your users can now use this project for your new vacation request planning workflow.
 In order to submit a vacation request, all they'd have to do is create a new issue.
 Selecting a start date and a due date will be required when creating vacation request issues and all other useless fields will be hidden.

 In order to try it out for yourself and play around with it, we recommend you create two users via your avatar → Administration → Users that have no administrator privileges and add them as Staff and Manager to your project respectively.

 (If you try it out as an administrator, don't be alarmed by the fact that you can always choose from all statuses when updating an issue.
 That's normal if you're an admin.
 Regular users will only see the statuses as defined by their workflow.)